andandandand/DSR_ML_Fundamentals_2023/README.md

-# Machine Learning Fundamentals - Data Science Retreat 2023 course
+# Machine Learning Fundamentals - Data Science Retreat 2023 Course
-Repository for the July 2023 edition of the Machine Learning Fundamentals course, held quarterly at the Berlin's bootcamp Data Science Retreat.
+Repository for the July 2023 edition of the Machine Learning Fundamentals course, held quarterly at Berlin's bootcamp, Data Science Retreat.

 ## Contents
-This course introduce to the basic ML algorithms that are foundational for more advanced applications.
-The course is developed over the course of three days.
-Despite having a flexible agenda depending on the specific class needs, I usually try to cover the following topics with this timing:
+This course introduces basic ML algorithms that are foundational for more advanced applications.
+The course is developed over three days.
+Despite having a flexible agenda that depends on the specific class needs, I usually try to cover the following topics:

-* Day 1: the basic problems of Machine Learning
+* Day 1: Basic problems of Machine Learning
   * Introduction to Supervised Learning
-  * Evaluating supervised learning models results
+  * Evaluating supervised learning model results
   * Bias and Variance Tradeoff
   * Linear Regression
   * Regularization
   * Optimization Methods
   * Metrics for Classification

-* Day 2: a focus on the most important ML Algorithms for classification
+* Day 2: A focus on the most important ML Algorithms for classification
   * Logistic Regression
   * Decision Tree
   * Random Forest